-In 2017, Northwest Health Foundation convened the Disability Justice Leaders Collaborative – a group of fourteen disabled people of color interested in deepening their understanding of disability justice and discussing visions and strategies for ensuring the needs of people with disabilities are centered in decision-making.
+In 2017 and 2018, Northwest Health Foundation convened the Disability Justice Leaders Collaborative – a group of fourteen disabled people of color interested in deepening their understanding of disability justice and discussing visions and strategies for ensuring the needs of people with disabilities are centered in decision-making.
 Joel is one of the leaders participating in the Collaborative.

 Q. What communities do you consider yourself a part of?

 A. I consider myself a first-generation Oregonian, a child of immigrants, Latino, Indigenous and disabled.

 Q. What leadership roles have you played?

 A. A bunch.
 In high school, I was captain of my water polo and swim teams.
 College, I had leadership positions in MEChA and the Coalition Against Environmental Racism.
 After college, the governor, Kate Brown, invited me to join the Governor’s Environmental Justice Task Force.
 I’m the chair of that now.
 Two years ago, I was chosen to be on the City of Eugene’s Human Rights Commission.
 I’m now the vice chair, and I was just elected to be the incoming chair next year.
 I’m also the oldest of three siblings.
 That was my first leadership role.
 My mom was the oldest of 14.
 And I’m the oldest cousin of about 30.

 Q. What leadership roles do you hope to take on in the future?